moefh/badgerscript/README.md

 ## Features

-The code implements a pretty simple and fast register-based VM.
+The code implements a parser and bytecode compiler for a dynamically typed toy language with closures, and a pretty fast register-based VM that follows [Lua](https://www.lua.org/) 5's design.

 Script execution has 3 phases:

 - lexing/parsing converts text to an abstract syntax tree (AST)
 - compilation converts the AST to bytecode
 - the VM runs the bytecode

-There's a simple mark-and-sweep garbage collector, but it currently doesn't run automatically.
-It can be forced by calling the function `gc()` from inside a script.
+There's a very simple mark-and-sweep garbage collector.

 ## Status

 Feature                  | Status
 ------------------------ | ------------------------------------
-Parsing to AST           | Works
+Parsing to AST           | Working
-Bytecode compilation     | Works
+Bytecode compilation     | Working
-VM (bytecode execution)  | Works
+VM (bytecode execution)  | Working
-Garbage collection       | Works
+Garbage collection       | Working
-Closures                 | TODO
+Closures                 | Working

 Current plans:

-- `map` and `array` values
+- `map` objects
-- closures

 ## Example Code